 Calibration to GPP and Vcmax25 using the joint log-likelihood and BayesianTools

 You may be interested in calibrating the model to different target variables simultaneously, like flux and leaf trait measurements.
-Here we present an example, where we use cost_likelihood_pmodel() to compute the joint normal likelihood of all the targets specified (that is, by summing the log-likelihoods of GPP and Vcmax25) and ultimately calibrate the kc_jmax parameter.
+Here we present an example, where we use cost_likelihood_pmodel() to compute the joint likelihood of all the targets specified (that is, by summing the log-likelihoods of GPP and Vcmax25) and ultimately calibrate the kc_jmax parameter.
 It would be possible to follow this workflow for several-target calibration also with RMSE as the optimization metric, using cost_rmse_pmodel() and GenSA optimization.

 # Define calibration settings for two targets